Sound Forge Pro Reviews& Product Details

 DSP stands for Digital Signal Processing, meaning a way to tweak audio using purely digital means.
 You used to have pedals, knobs, and other doohickeys to distort sound, but DSP refers to using math and computer code to do the same.
 The math is generally pretty simple and doesn’t require specialized DSP hardware, though the DSP chips work faster and give you an edge if you’re processing hundreds or thousands of files.

-According to the marketing material on the Sound Forge website, the DSP algorithms coming with the program are designed for precision not possible with pedals and knobs.
+According to the marketing material on the Sound Forge website, the DSP algorithms coming with the program are designed for precision impossible with pedals and knobs.
 This makes Sound Forge double as a voice forge.

 Audio Cleaning Lab

 This standalone program is officially named “Sound Forge Audio Cleaning Lab,” but there is no apparent information on which Sound Forge version includes it.
-In any case, the purpose is to restore audio files, which includes de-clicking, de-hissing, and so on.
-The stated purpose on the official website is the transfer of audio from tapes and vinyl records to a digital format without loss of quality.
+In any case, the purpose is to restore audio files, including de-clicking, de-hissing, etc. The official website’s stated purpose is to transfer audio from tapes and vinyl records to a digital format without losing quality.

 As of May 2022, the official Sound Forge website offers versions with the “365” suffix.
 These are audio editor online editions that use the subscription model.
 You can cancel your subscription until the last 30 days before the subscription ends.